 Accidentally WitnessingBy Frances M. McCrory-Meservy

 Before Al became a Christian, I went to clubs with him and our friends.
-Our friends knew I was a Christian because I talked about my belief.
+Our friends knew I was a Christian.
 I was not pushy so they were not offended by it.
 I had a habit of saying things like "Guess what Jesus did for me today."
 Even the hardest core Atheist would turn and say, "What?"
 Of course I would then tell them in detail.

-I would order a daiquiri with an olive in it and sip it for about an hour or three.
+When we went out, I would order a daiquiri with an olive in it and sip it for about an hour or three.
 Then I would switch to water with an olive in it and no one ever know I was not drinking alcohol like everyone else.
+I just did not like to get drunk.
 I also smoked at that time - so I had a drink in one hand and a cigarette in the other.
 And of course I danced with Al when he so desired (usually after he had finished a drink or two).